PR1EN10: Menu-program

 • User can delete a column that they desire.

 • After deleting a row, all rows following it will rise higher by 1.
-Similarly after deleing a column, all columns following it will move the the left by 1.
+Similarly after deleting a column, all columns following it will move the the left by 1.
 The size of the matrix will shrink.

 • Add the required functionality to the menu.